Rubberverse/qor-caddy/README.md

 This will be maintained for as long as `rubberverse.xyz` is alive.
 So far this repository been going strong for two years.

+## Where's `docker-compose.yaml`?

+Long time ago, I've moved away from Docker to Podman.
+Initially, I've went the `compose.yaml` route.
+It was a bit hit or miss, `podman-compose` wasn't 1:1 with the spec and it was overall pretty miserable... that is, until Quadlet system was introduced and I feel in love with it.

+As you can probably guess, I've forgotten majority of good conventions, and how to make a good `docker-compose.yaml`, which is why I didn't include it here.
+Another reason is that I see Docker as generally insecure, daemon always runs with root rights regardless of what you do unlike Podman where there's no daemon and you can run it fully non-root.

+You're free to throw up your own compose file, though you won't find it here due to reasons outlined above.

 ## List of third-party Caddy modules

 ```bash